 Prologue

 Hoshikawa Station was a gray smear in the fading light, its platform slick with the day’s drizzle.
+The steady patter of the rain against the metal roof created a monotonous beat that seemed to seep into everything, amplifying the sense of unease.
 The air hung heavy, laced with diesel and the faint rot of leaves clogging the gutters.

 Kana Hayashi, sixteen, stood alone, her schoolbag sagging off one shoulder, her fingers clutching the strap like a lifeline.
 She was small, her navy sailor uniform too big for her frame, her dark hair tied back in a ponytail that frayed at the ends.

-Her eyes—wide, wary—darted toward the platform’s edge, where the yellow tactile paving gleamed under the station’s flickering lights.
-Kana wasn’t a fighter, wasn’t a star.
-She was the girl who sketched sparrows in her notebook, who dreamed of a world where no one noticed her.
+Her eyes were wide and wary, darting toward the platform’s edge where the yellow tactile paving gleamed under the station’s flickering lights.
+She wasn’t a fighter or a star, just the girl who sketched sparrows in her notebook and dreamed of a world where no one noticed her.
 But they always did.
+In this moment, Kana wished she could vanish, sink into a shadow where even the whisper of rain couldn’t find her.
+She feared being seen, the jeers, the laughter; all she hoped for was invisibility, a cloak to shield her from the world closing in.

 Her tormentors were closing in.

 Rika Sato, seventeen, led the pack, her bleached hair glowing under the sodium lamps, her smirk sharp as a switchblade.
-Yuto Tanaka, her boyfriend, loomed behind her, his broad shoulders filling the space, his laugh a low, cruel rumble.
+For a brief moment, something flickered in her eyes, a hesitation, as if she questioned the cruelty she was about to unleash.
+But then Yuto Tanaka, her boyfriend, loomed behind her, his broad shoulders filling the space, his laugh a low, cruel rumble, and the moment passed.
 Miki Nakamura, the quiet one, trailed them, her giggles a jagged edge that cut deeper than Rika’s taunts.

 They’d been at Kana all semester—stealing her bento, shoving her in the halls, whispering “freak” as she passed.
 Today, though, was worse.
 They’d followed her from school, their voices chasing her through the streets like hounds.